 - fried squid eggs (Thailand)

-- bread from poisonous manioc root (Venezuela)
+- products from poisonous manioc/cassava root (Venezuela, Brazil)

 - bread from the false banana stem (Ethiopia)